Kasparov versus the World: The game

-This move threatened to gain Kasparov tempo by advancing the king with discovered check.
+This move threatened to gain Kasparov a tempo by advancing the king with discovered check.
 The bulletin board and Krush came up with the response 51...Ka1, which Kasparov later said he had considered as a dead draw, and the subsequent endgame tablebases confirmed to be so.
 But Felecan recommended 51...d5 and Paehtz favored 51...b5, while Bacrot sat out the turn.
 For the first time in 40 moves, Krush's recommendation was not selected, receiving only 34% for 51...Ka1.
 39% of votes were for Elisabeth Paehtz's 51...b5.

 Someone using the alias "Jose Unodos" joked that he rigged the vote for the Paehtz suggestion 51...b7–b5 instead of Kb1–a1 that Krush and most others thought the best move, although MSN said afterward vote-stuffing only affected move 59.